rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-08-15-nupkg-with-native.md

 ## Nuspec

-- `nuget.exe spec` will generate template nuspec from csproj in current directory
+- `nuget.exe spec` will generate a template nuspec from csproj in current directory
 - A nuspec file with the same name as the csproj will automatically get included when using nuget.exe from the command line.
 For example, `NNanomsg.NETStandard.csproj` and `NNanomsg.NETStandard.nuspec`.
 - [Replacement tokens](https://docs.microsoft.com/en-us/nuget/reference/nuspec#replacement-tokens) usable in nuspec
 - Using a nuspec together with a csproj is clumsy